dhellmann/pymotw/PyMOTW/operator/index.rst

 Sequence Operators
 ==================

-The operators for working with sequences can be divided into roughly 4 groups for building up sequences, searching, working with items, and removing items from sequences.
+The operators for working with sequences can be divided into four groups for building up sequences, searching for items, accessing contents, and removing items from sequences.

 .. include:: operator_sequences.py
     :literal:
     :start-after: #end_pymotw_header

+Some of these operations, such as :func:`setitem` and :func:`delitem`, modify the sequence in place and do not return a value.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'operator_sequences.py'))